bhaktofmahakal/Animemain-Streaming-Platform/README.md

 Make sure PHP and MySQL are installed.

-Import the SQL file (database.sql or similar) into your MySQL database.
+Setup the SQL file (database.sql or similar) into your MySQL database.

 Update config/config.php with your database credentials.